THE LUNGAROTTI FAMILY

 She is a Councillor of Federvini, and of Unione Italiana Vini, an Academic of Accademia della Vite e del Vino, an Auxiliary Academic of Accademia dei Georgofili of Florence and a member of the Board of Fondazione Perugia Musica Classica.

-Mother of three children, she places great attention on the evolution of the young wine-lover through a progression of products – from daily wine to the reserves – that can favour and guide future, informed consumers of wine.
+A mother of three, she places great attention on the evolution of the young wine-lover through a progression of products – from daily wine to the reserves – that can favour and guide future, informed consumers of wine.

 The son of land-owners, after his Agricultural studies at the University of Perugia, he worked alongside his father in managing the family estate, experimenting in the sectors of viticulture, olive-growing, fruit orchards, tree cultivation, and cattle and swine husbandry.